 This dish is perfect for vegetarians, but I can guarantee it will satisfy those in your house that don’t fall into that category.
 The mushrooms, the cheese, and the bread are hearty and satisfying enough that the carnivores won’t even miss the meat.

 Horseradish Cheddar Mushroom Flatbread can be served as an entree for lunch or dinner, an appetizer, finger food, or even a snack on game day.
+Pair it with other flatbreads like Steak and Mango Salsa Flatbread or Bacon Cheddar Flatbread for a diverse spread.

 It is great for parties too!
 Prepare and top your flatbreads ahead of time and then pop them into the oven when you are ready to start serving guests.
 Don’t you just love a time saver?